A look at those Trump has targeted in tactic of revoking security clearances

 — Mark Zaid, a prominent Washington national security lawyer whose clients have included an intelligence community whistleblower whose complaint initiated the first of two impeachment cases against Trump.

-Zaid subsequently sued, calling it an act of “improper political retribution” that jeopardizes his ability to continue representing clients in sensitive national security cases.
+Zaid subsequently sued, calling it an act of “improper political retribution” that jeopardized his ability to continue representing clients in sensitive national security cases.

 Law firms